 If you aren’t getting good flow, with the fuel flow off, remove the fuel line from the lawn mower.
-If you don’t have a fuel shut off valve, your only option may be to drain the fuel tank to stop flow before removing the line.
+If you don’t have a fuel shut-off valve, your only option may be to drain the fuel tank to stop the flow before removing the line.

 Once the line is removed from the mower, spray carburetor cleaner into the line to loosen the clog.
 Blow compressed air into it to remove the clog.
 Repeat using carburetor cleaner and compressed air until the line is free of any clogs.